-Cominar's unaudited interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, and comply notably with the requirements of IAS 34, "Interim financial Reporting".
+Cominar's unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, and comply notably with the requirements of IAS 34, "Interim financial Reporting".
 Cominar has also applied IFRS 1, "First-time Adoption of International Financial Reporting Standards", for the preparation of these financial statements as they are part of the period covered by the first IFRS annual consolidated financial statements for the fiscal year ending December 31, 2011.
 They do not include all the disclosures that will normally be found in the Trust's annual consolidated financial statements.
-The accounting policies and application methods thereof have been consistently applied throughout each of the periods presented in these interim financial statements.
-These interim consolidated financial statements should be read in conjunction with Cominar's Canadian GAAP annual financial statements for the fiscal year ended December 31, 2010.
+The accounting policies and application methods thereof have been consistently applied throughout each of the periods presented in these condensed interim consolidated financial statements.
+These condensed interim consolidated financial statements for the fiscal year ended December 31, 2010 and the condensed interim consolidated financial statements for the fiscal year ended December 31, 2010 and the condensed interim consolidated financial statements for the three-month period ended March 31, 2011, prepared in accordance with IAS 34.

-In connection with the preparation of its interim consolidated financial statements for the period ending March 31, 2011, Cominar has applied the IFRSs effective at that date.
+In connection with the preparation of its condensed interim consolidated financial statements for the period ended June 30, 2011, Cominar has applied the IFRSs issued before August 3, 2011 and effective for December 31, 2011.
 Other standards could be issued or changes to current standards could be brought and application thereof could be mandatory upon issuance of Cominar's annual financial statements as at December 31, 2011.
-In addition, new standards could also be issued before the end of the current fiscal year so as to be effective in 2012 or subsequently, but whose application, without being mandatory, could be made on a retrospective basis.
-Upon the issuance of its annual financial statements, Cominar could therefore bring changes to its accounting policies through relevant restatements.
+In addition, new standards could also be issued before the end of the current fiscal year so as to be effective in 2012 or subsequently, but whose application, without being mandatory, could be made on an early basis.
+Upon the issuance of its subsequent interim consolidated financial statements or its annual financial statements, Cominar could therefore bring changes to its accounting policies through relevant restatements.

-Note 4 provides the reconciliations and disclosures required to understand the impact of the transition of GAAP to IFRSs on Cominar's financial position, results and cash flows.
+Note 4 provides the reconciliations and disclosures required to understand the impact of the transition of GAAP to IFRSs on Cominar's financial position as at June 30, 2010, its results for the three-month and six-month periods ended June 30, 2010 and its cash flows for the six-month period ended June 30, 2010.